alexandershaw4/SourceMesh/README.md

-# MeshAAL
+# SourceMesh

-Plot overlays and networks (nodes & edges) on template brain natively in matlab.
+Plot functional overlays, networks (nodes & edges) and more on template brain in matlab.

 Provide data along with it's sourcemodel coordinates, or use the default AAL90.

 Essentially it fits the gifti surface (or template brain mesh) to the sourcemodel co-ordinates (or atlas source coords) and allows plotting of functional overlays, networks (opt. with labels) and overlay-videos.
-It can also add atlas labels to non-atlas sourcemodel data.
+It can also add atlas labels to non-atlas sourcemodel data using ICP.

 After installing, run checks for all functions using: RunChecks_().
 If it runs through without error, everything should be working.

 Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
 If these cause problems, delete them.

-Usages:
+Usages/Help:

 ```
 %
 %  MESHES: